adityasoran0698/adityasoran0698/README.md

 ---

-## 💫 About Me
+## About Me

-Hi 👋, I'm **Aditya Soran** — a Software Developer focused on building modern full-stack applications and integrating Generative AI into real-world products.
+I'm Aditya Soran, a Software Developer specializing in full-stack web development and the integration of Generative AI into production-grade applications.

-🔭 &nbsp;Currently building AI-powered full-stack applications using the **MERN Stack and Large Language Models**, focusing on integrating **Generative AI features into real-world web platforms**.
+I currently work with the MERN Stack and Large Language Models, building platforms where AI features are first-class citizens — not afterthoughts.
+My recent work includes AyurSutra, an AI-powered Ayurveda therapy management platform built for Smart India Hackathon, which combines NLP-driven wellness scoring, intelligent slot allocation, and multi-channel automated notifications.
+My technical interests span LLM integrations, Retrieval-Augmented Generation (RAG), Agentic AI architectures, and vector databases.
+I'm actively exploring the LangChain ecosystem and scalable patterns for deploying AI-powered applications in real-world environments.

-👯 &nbsp;Open to collaborate on projects related to **LLM applications, RAG systems, AI-powered web apps, and modern full-stack development**.
+I'm open to collaborating on projects at the intersection of modern web development and applied AI — particularly LLM applications, RAG pipelines, and AI-native full-stack products.

-🤝 &nbsp;Looking for guidance in designing **scalable AI systems, advanced RAG pipelines, and Agentic AI workflows for production-level applications**.

-🌱 &nbsp;Actively exploring **LangChain ecosystems, vector databases, Agentic AI architectures, and efficient ways to deploy AI-powered applications**.

-💬 &nbsp;Happy to talk about **MERN development, REST API design, authentication systems, LLM integrations, and building AI features inside web apps**.

-⚡ &nbsp;Fun fact — I enjoy turning **real-world problems into AI-powered products**, like **AyurSutra** — a smart Ayurveda therapy booking platform built for **Smart India Hackathon**.

----

 ## 💻 Tech Stack